What do I do about equipment during the course or if I want my own?

 So all harness design is similar as they are webbing based with a seat board or hammock style I.e. without.

 Foam options come with a physical padded insert generally between 16-20 cm thick to protect your lower spine against hard landings.
-They have been used for used are bulky but not necessarily heavy, they end up making a larger carrying package, some new paragliding pilots flying on big hills like the idea of them as in windy conditions they do offer a more consistent level of protection if being dragged across the ground, where as airbag options once deflated offer little but fabric between you and any rocks
+They have been used for used are bulky but not necessarily heavy, they end up making a larger carrying package, some new paragliding pilots flying on big hills like the idea of them as in windy conditions they do offer a more consistent level of protection if being dragged across the ground, whereas airbag options once deflated offer little but fabric between you and any rocks

 So airbags have gone from being huge baggy ideas with inflation through the seat under your legs, they used to require some time after launch to fill properly.
 They are well thought off and tested to show the best option for first impact in an accident involving a fall from height as they offer a bubble of air that slowly deflates until near popping.
-Sound design and even better shaping have made theses types of harness a really useful and practical solution in modern paragliding.
+Sound design and even better shaping have made these types of harness a really useful and practical solution in modern paragliding.

 Modern airbags are generally pre-filled by the time you get to take through a stiffening rod or foam plate to give shape and act like bellow.
-An additional side vent helps with full inflation within seconds after take off, they are sized according to harness design.
+An additional side vent helps with full inflation within seconds after take off, they are sized according to the harness design.

 Reserve fitting [Paragliding harness under seat reserve option]

 Everyone flies with one and only a handful ever need using, that's the way you want it but get what you want and get the best.

 Most harnesses come with an under seat or lower back option, these are the best of the bunch, no one uses shoulder mounted options anymore.
 They are convenient space-wise and generally only accessible with your right hand, there are some brands that offer a left and right-handed option.